klevjetack28/Reverse_Electronics/Rush_Hour/README.md

 The Buttons have one connection to VCC and GND and their ribbon cable. once the button is pressed it completes the circuit.
 It is very simple and makes sense just it was my first time tracing it andexeriencing it in front of me so it was really cool.

+I was shocked at how simple the whole system was.
+I understand that this game was made in the early 2000s and it was made to be cheap but the system is surpisingly small.
+I don't know what I was expexting but there is just buttons; one wire for each button, connections for consisten, smooth, voltage throughout the system, two speaker connections, and a lot of connectons of the LCD.
+That is the entire circuit and all the hardware it takes to create a fun, small game.